 By the time you finish reading this paragraph, someone will have committed suicide.
 Approximately 90% of the people who take their own lives have suffered from a mood disorder like bipolar (which affects approximately 5.7 million Americans) according to the National Institute of Health.
 In late 2018, the CDC released a report stating the suicide rate in the United States was at a 50-year peak.
 With the popularity of the ABC show A Million Little Things, and the recent suicides of prominent figures like Kate Spade, Anthony Bourdain, Margot Kidder and Robin Williams, who all struggled with bipolar disorder, this is the ideal time to shed light on suicide, and this mysterious and often fatal illness.
-My book, Daddy Issues: A Memoir, takes a unique approach to the bipolar narrative, showing what this illness looks like from the outside and feels like from the inside, and it also tackles suicide.
+My book, Daddy Issues: A Memoir, takes a unique approach to the bipolar narrative, showing what this illness looks like from the outside and feels like from the inside.
+It also tackles suicide, and how bipolar disorder affects families.

 When I was a kid, my dad was like a pot of boiling water, lid vibrating, steam escaping, about to explode at any moment.
 He’d spend thousands of dollars on Rolex watches and high-end stereo equipment, then he’d lock himself in his bedroom for days.
-One day, he’d affectionately tease me until I giggled, the next day, he’d angrily snap at me for no reason.
+One day, he’d affectionately tease me.
+The next day, he’d angrily snap at me for no reason.
 His outbursts terrified me.
 I exhausted myself trying to make sense of his actions, always taking them personally.

 I’m an only child, and my mom is a psychotherapist.
 Our family dynamic was—to say the least—unusual.
 She was married to a man with bipolar disorder, and she had a daughter with an undiagnosed mood disorder.
 Although my mom is a warm, caring person, she was forced to spend much of her energy taking care of my dad as well as raising me essentially by herself.
 When I was a little girl, my mom and I were close.
 It was us against the world and often, against my dad.
 We’d come together in solidarity when he was in one of his moods, and that was most of the time.